buglabs/openxc-buglabs/Monsoon Template/README.md

 https://openxc.freeboard.io/board/5OQ4XW
 This version shows a simulation of 20 fleet vehicles driving through inclement conditions on a freeway outside of Denver.
 This offers the ability to interact with the application without the need of a fleet of OpenXC devices.

-LIVE DATA MODE:
+LIVE MODE:
 https://openxc.freeboard.io/board/pMhei6
 The Live Data template responds to data coming from real OpenXC devices.
 Add as many vehicles as you want via the customized OpenXC Monsoon Map Widget.

 How To Use
 ==========
 Emulator Mode
 ------------------